mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Until your doctor tells you that your blood counts and immune system have recovered, follow these precautions:

-* Avoid sex that involves penetration or contact with mucous membranes while your blood counts are low (your platelet count needs to be greater than 50,000).
-This includes vaginal, oral, and anal sex or inserting fingers, vibrators or sex toys into your vagina or anus.
+* Avoid sex that involves penetration or contact with mucous membranes while your blood counts are low (your platelet count needs to be more than 50,000).
+This includes vaginal, oral, and anal sex or inserting fingers, vibrators, or other sex toys into your vagina or anus.
-* Use latex condoms each time you have vaginal, oral or anal sex.
+* Use latex condoms each time you have vaginal, oral, or anal sex.
 * Use a barrier device (condoms or dental dams) any time your partner's saliva, vaginal secretions, or semen could enter your mouth.
 * Abstain from any sexual activity that could expose your mouth to feces.
 * Avoid sex that involves contact with mucous membranes if a genital infection is suspected or present in either you or your partner.